 In a city, a person is murdered.
 A detective investigates and must discover which of the many suspects is the murderer in order to stop them before they kill again.

 That logline uses the Killogator logline formula correctly, but it’s basically the plot of every whodunnit ever.
-Instead of telling the reader what’s different and interesting about the story, the logline makes it sound boring.
+Instead of telling the agent or publisher what’s different and interesting about the story, the logline makes it sound boring.

-To avoid a clunky, boring, generic logline, the next step is to make the logline grab the reader by tinkering with the exact wording:
+To avoid a clunky, boring, generic logline, the next step is to make the logline grab the agent or publisher by tinkering with the exact wording:

 • Write a single adjective + noun combination for each of the SETTING, PROTAGONIST and ANTAGONIST that captures their essence.